George Nugent-Temple-Grenville, 1st Marquess of Buckingham1

 Josephine Mary Brandell was the daughter of Philip Brandell.1 She married, firstly, Captain George John Seymour Repton before 1945.1 She married, secondly, Beresford Cecil Bingham Annesley, 8th Earl Annesley, son of Walter Beresford Annesley, 7th Earl Annesley and Maud Fleming Higginson, on 7 December 1945.1 She died in 1977.1

-She was the founder and national chairwoman of the American Friends of Britain during the Second World War.2 From before 1945, her married name became Repton.1 From 7 December 1945, her married name became Annesley.1 As a result of her marriage, Josephine Mary Brandell was styled as Countess Annesley on 7 December 1945.
+She was the founder and national chairwoman of the American Friends of Britain during the Second World War.2 From before 1945, her married name became Repton.1 From 7 December 1945, her married name became Annesley.1 After her marriage, Josephine Mary Brandell was styled as Countess Annesley on 7 December 1945.

 Citations